oavioz/aws-workshop-serverless-datalake/README.md

 * Click - **datalake-bucket-webinar > Data**
 * There should be a folder called **raw** created > Open it and keep navigating, you will notice that firehose has dumped the data in S3 using **yyyy/mm/dd/hh** partitioning

-# Part 2 : Catalog Data
+# Phase 2 : Create Data Catalog

 ## Create IAM Role